mdc-suite/mdc.github.io/_miscellaneous/03-ps-pl-communication.md

 ---

-The communication management among the Processing System (ARM) and the Programmable Logic (FPGA) sides is one the most important functionalities needed by a [heterogeneous system OS](yoctofpga), in order to develop software applications which exploit the hardware acceleration of FPGAs.
+The communication management between the Processing System (ARM) and the Programmable Logic (FPGA) sides is one the most important features needed by a [heterogeneous system OS](yoctofpga), in order to develop software applications which exploit the hardware acceleration of FPGAs.

-**Last update the 25/03/2022** - Tutorial created by R. Meloni the 25/03/2022
+**Last update the 11/05/2022** - Tutorial created by R. Meloni the 25/03/2022

 ## Contact us
 If you encounter errors or if you have any doubts, please open an <a href="https://github.com/mdc-suite/mdc-suite.github.io/issues" target="_blank">issue</a> on GitHub, or send an e-mail to: